stevecondylios/ruby-learning-resources/rails.md

 # Rails environments: test / dev / prod

 - `rails console` will get you the rails console. `RAILS_ENV=test rails c` will open the rails console in test mode!
   - Similarly, to reset the test database: `RAILS_ENV=test rails db:reset`

+### Debugging

+Typically, best to use `binding.pry`.

+Then (from ChatGPT):

+- `next`: Steps over the method call (like skipping over the method body).

+- `step`: Steps into the method call (like a deep dive).

+- `continue` or `c`: Resumes normal program execution until the next breakpoint or end.

+- ctrl + d to end pry session

+- Note: it would be great to have keybindings for next and step, although I don't think they exist.

 ### Credentials

 Open credentials with

 ```
 EDITOR="vim" bin/rails credentials:edit